Areas of Leicester: Buy-to-Let Property Investment Hotspots

 More good news for the property market is that the University Hospitals of Leicester NHS Trust is one of the biggest and busiest NHS Trusts in the country, employing 15,000 people.

-As you might expect, Leicester is a popular student city – it is apparently one of the most affordable student cities in the UK – so the student accommodation market is strong.
+As you might expect, Leicester is a popular student city – it is apparently one of the UK's top 3 student cities so the student accommodation market is strong.
 The University of Leicester has around 17,000 students.
 De Montfort University or DMU has around 22,000.

 Both Leicester universities have campuses on the fringe of the city centre with many student accommodation blocks here.
 Popular areas for privately rented student accommodation include Clarendon Park/Knighton, Stoneygate, North Evington/Evington, Highfields, Aylestone Park/Knighton Fields, Oadby, West End plus the city centre itself.